VACUMM/vacumm/doc/sphinx/source/user.install.prereqalt.rst

 A ligther installation can be achieved using the core required packages.

-This kind of installation allow the users to install vacumm with some packages available in their (recent) OS repositories or by dowloading and installing them manually ("python setup.py install --user" or "easy_install --user" for example).
+This kind of installation allows the users to install vacumm with some packages available in their (recent) OS repositories or by dowloading and installing them manually ("python setup.py install --user" or "easy_install --user" for example).